 Your specific employment contract will dictate what you are able to do if the employer changes your availability.
 Although there is nothing in the ESA that prohibits an employer from changing your schedule, if an employer is “forcing” you to change your availability and it fundamentally changes your employment contract, you may have grounds for constructive dismissal.

-Additionally, if the employer’s “force” presents itself in the way of harassment, bullying, or the creation of a toxic work environment because you cannot change your availability, you should give us a call.
+Additionally, if your employer’s “force” takes the form of harassment, bullying, or the creation of a toxic work environment because you cannot change your availability, you should give us a call.

-In certain cases, an employee will feel they are forced to change their availability and it becomes unmanageable or very different than the original terms that were agreed to under their employment contract.
-For example, if you work two jobs and one of your employers is forcing you to take shifts that cannot allow you to continue working for both jobs (either because the times have changed or location), this becomes unmanageable.
-Specifically, this scenario might force the employee to have to quit.
+In some cases, an employee may feel forced to change their availability and their employment becomes very different from the original terms to which they agreed under their employment contract and therefore unmanageable.
+For example, if you work two jobs and one of your employers is forcing you to take shifts that prohibit you from continuing to work at both jobs (either because the times have changed or location), this would become unmanageable.
+Specifically, this scenario might force the employee to quit.
 Therefore, the employee may be entitled to a wrongful dismissal claim that arose from constructive dismissal.

-As each case is very specific, it is important to contact our firm as soon as possible to seek advice on your next steps.
+Each case requires a contextual analysis of the circumstances that led to dismissal.
+Therefore, it is important to contact our firm as soon as possible to seek advice on your next steps.
 We are here to help!